 Americans primarily think of pumpkin as something which makes a great pie at Thanksgiving.
 We also enjoy having our fair share of other pumpkin treats, like pumpkin roll, pumpkin spice donuts, and pumpkin cookies.
 We like our pumpkin sweet, with a bit of spice.

 In Australia, pumpkin is not seen as a treat.
 It is seen as a vegetable.
 Here, pumpkin is prepared mainly as a savoury food, from pumpkin soup to roast pumpkin as a side dish.
 You will not find pumpkin pie here.
-Luckily, you can find pumpkin puree, to make your own pie, which is what I intend to do in a couple of months, when I will be celebrating Thanksgiving for the first time here.
+I haven’t been able to find pumpkin puree here, either.
+So, I think I will have to roast some pumpkin, when I want to make pumpkin pie, etc. That is what I intend to do in a couple of months, when I will be celebrating Thanksgiving for the first time here.

 9. Peanut Butter